 Is it just about capturing carbon?

 No, the project has several other objectives.
 It increases the biodiversity of the land by creating a mosaic of wooded habitats of varying species and densities, interspersed with unplanted but species-rich meadows.
 The University also wants to create an asset for the local community which will link several green spaces in the area.
-Finally, the site will be developed as a venue for research and teaching, allowing us to better understand the process of woodland creation and ensure that future UK tree planting is guided by the latest research.
+Finally, the site is being developed as a venue for research and teaching, allowing us to better understand the process of woodland creation and ensure that future UK tree planting is guided by the latest research.

 What sort of tree guards are you using?